How We Rank AI Models in Dutch

 DutchRank is an open arena where Dutch speakers blind-test AI models head-to-head, turning gut feel about "which model sounds best in Dutch" into a real leaderboard.

 Imagine your best location consultant could evaluate every candidate site simultaneously, explain every recommendation in plain English, and update its thinking the moment your strategy changes.
 That's SiteCraft.
-Built by DataChef, SiteCraft is a prescriptive location intelligence platform that tells multi-location businesses not just where they could open
+Built by DataChef, SiteCraft is a prescriptive location intelligence platform that tells multi-location businesses not just where they could

 There's a particular kind of engineering conversation I genuinely enjoy.
 Not the kind where someone brings a problem they already have the answer to and just wants you to nod along.
 I mean the kind where someone says something that makes you stop and reconsider what you thought